-On August 21, 2020, we closed on an underwritten public offering of 1,064,678 shares of common stock and warrants to purchase 1,064,678 shares of common stock, which included the full exercise of the underwriter's over-allotment option, for gross proceeds of approximately \$14.4 million.
+On August 21, 2020, we closed on an underwritten public offering of 1,064,678 shares of common stock and warrants to purchase 1,064,678 shares of common stock, for gross proceeds of approximately \$14.4 million.
 Net proceeds totaled approximately \$13.0 million after deducting the underwriting discounts and commissions and other costs associated with the offering.

-On March 19, 2021, we closed on an underwritten public offering of 3,795,816 shares of common stock, which includes the full exercise of the underwriter's over-allotment option, for gross proceeds of approximately \$20.9 million.
+On March 19, 2021, we closed on an underwritten public offering of 3,795,816 shares of common stock, for gross proceeds of approximately \$20.9 million.
 Net proceeds totaled approximately \$18.9 million after deducting the underwriting discounts and commissions and other costs associated with the offering and after giving effect to the underwriters' full exercise of their overallotment option.

-As of March 31, 2021 and December 31, 2020, cash and cash equivalents were \$27.9 million and \$14.4 million, respectively.
+As of June 30, 2021 and December 31, 2020, cash and cash equivalents were \$24.0 million and \$14.4 million, respectively.
 Our business strategy and ability to fund our operations in the future depends in part on our ability to grow the Aquadex Business by establishing a sales force, selling our products to hospitals and other healthcare facilities and controlling costs.
 While we expect to continue to receive proceeds from the exercise of warrants, we will likely need to seek additional financing in the future, which, to date, has been through offerings of our equity.
 The disruption created by COVID-19 in our operations, our sales outlook, and the capital markets where we would seek such financing, have created uncertainty about our ability to access the capital markets in future periods.

-Cash Flows from Operating Activities
+Cash Flows from Operatina Activities

-Net cash used in operating activities was \$5.4 and \$5.5 million for the three months ended March 31, 2021 and 2020, respectively.
-The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by stock-based compensation, depreciation and amortization, and the effects of changes in operating assets and liabilities, mainly the reduction in outstanding payables and accrued expenses, as well as increases in raw materials and finished goods inventory.
+Net cash used in operating activities was \$9.2 and \$8.8 million for the six months ended June 30, 2021 and 2020, respectively.
+The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by stock-based compensation, depreciation and amortization, and the effects of changes in operating assets and liabilities, including working capital.